The rise of food allergies calls for label management

 This growing need for accurate product information coupled with the sheer number of people searching on their smartphones has food manufacturers changing their strategies to improve the consumer’s shopping experience and build trust.

-Manufacturers are leveraging technologies such as a Master Data Management (MDM) solution to consolidate and manage nutrition and product information across their organization in order to publish accurate and up-to-date information across all online and offline channels, regions and channel partners.
+Manufacturers are leveraging technologies such as a Product Master Data Management solution to consolidate and manage nutrition and product information across their organization in order to publish accurate and up-to-date information across all online and offline channels, regions and channel partners.

 In order to improve collaboration with retailers, manufacturers can also syndicate information to third-party data aggregators, like GDSN, and retailer-specific attributes direct to their retail customers.